General Course Information

 CLO 3 Be familiar with the relevant laws in other jurisdictions, and be able to comparatively assess the similarities and differences between these laws and the relevant laws in Hong Kong.

-CLO 4 Be able to explain the various regulatory strategies and compliance practices for privacy and data protection, and critically assess their merits.
+CLO 4 Be familiar with the various regulatory strategies and compliance practices for privacy and data protection, and be able to critically assess their merits.

 CLO 5 Be familiar with and able to assess the challenges to privacy and data protection in an era of rapid advances in information and communication technologies.